***UPDATE 10/8: Added Danny Dopico write-up after he was added to the Glendale roster***

 The rosters for the Arizona Fall League were released today.
-Six White Sox minor league players will be participating, along with a hitting coach, as part of the Glendale Desert Dogs.
+Seven White Sox minor league players will be participating (it was six until Danny Dopico was added at the last minute), along with a hitting coach, as part of the Glendale Desert Dogs.

 Before we get into each player, some background might be helpful.
 The AFL is an annual prospect showcase that runs from early October to the middle of November, where MLB teams each send five to seven representatives as part of a combined squad.
 Players generally have been at the AA level or higher, though each team can have one (or sometimes two) exceptions to that relatively loose guideline.
 This all means the rosters of these six teams are layered deep with prospect talent, so it's a treat for the fans as well as scouts and executives.